What is an email marketing automation workflow?

 How to create an Automation in Mail Chimp in 8 steps

-Mail Chimp, like other email marketing software, comes with an email marketing automation system, however, it cannot be used by those with a free account.
+Mail Chimp, like others email marketing software, is equipped with a system of email marketing automation, but not usable by those who have a free account.

 Let's see How to create a workflow with Mail Chimp in 8 steps.